Which school do you want to support?

 I remember my childhood summers as carefree.
 I spent endless hours at the pool, learning to swim.
 I devoured books from the library.
 My parents sometimes enrolled me in summer camps, some of which I liked.
 I don't remember studying, exactly, but my mother was at home, and she was a sneaky teacher.
 I suspect I was learning without noticing.

-Summers make achievement gaps worse
+Summers probably make achievement gaps worse

 Learning is a cumulative process, like a rolling, growing snowball.
 Under the right conditions, learning sticks and kids grow academically.
 What they already understand serves as a base for what they learn next.
 Early learning sets the stage for kindergarten.
 Knowing letters sets the stage for reading words, then books.
 Learning English in school sets the stage for using it.

 Many suppose that the long summer break in the school calendar is somehow connected to America's agricultural past.
-This is a myth.
+This is probably a myth.

-Many suppose that the long summer break in the school calendar is somehow connected to America’s agricultural past.
-This is a myth.
+Many suppose the long summer break is somehow connected to America’s agricultural past.
+This is probably a myth.

 The complicated history of summer vacation probably has more to do with the sweltering discomfort of a stuffy classroom than with the needs of the fields.